Random matrix: Mathematical statistics and numerical analysis

 In multivariate statistics, random matrices were introduced by John Wishart, who sought to estimate covariance matrices of large samples.
-Chernoff-, Bernstein-, and Hoeffding-type inequalities can typically be strengthened when applied to the maximal eigenvalue of a finite sum of random Hermitian matrices.
+Chernoff-, Bernstein-, and Hoeffding-type inequalities can typically be strengthened when applied to the maximal eigenvalue (i.e. the eigenvalue of largest magnitude) of a finite sum of random Hermitian matrices.
+Random matrix theory is used to study the spectral properties of random matrices—such as sample covariance matrices—which is of particular interest in high-dimensional statistics.
+Random matrix theory also saw applications in neural networks and deep learning, with recent work utilizing random matrices to show that hyper-parameter tunings can be cheaply transferred between large neural networks without the need for re-training.

 In numerical analysis, random matrices have been used since the work of John von Neumann and Herman Goldstine to describe computation errors in operations such as matrix multiplication.
 Although random entries are traditional "generic" inputs to an algorithm, the concentration of measure associated with random matrix distributions implies that random matrices will not test large portions of an algorithm's input space.

 Number theory

 In number theory, the distribution of zeros of the Riemann zeta function (and other L-functions) is modeled by the distribution of eigenvalues of certain random matrices.
-The connection was first discovered by Hugh Montgomery and Freeman J. Dyson.
+The connection was first discovered by Hugh Montgomery and Freeman Dyson.
 It is connected to the Hilbert–Pólya conjecture.

+Free probability

+The relation of free probability with random matrices is a key reason for the wide use of free probability in other subjects.
+Voiculescu introduced the concept of freeness around 1983 in an operator algebraic context; at the beginning there was no relation at all with random matrices.
+This connection was only revealed later in 1991 by Voiculescu; he was motivated by the fact that the limit distribution which he found in his free central limit theorem had appeared before in Wigner's semi-circle law in the random matrix context.

-Theoretical neuroscience
+Computational neuroscience

-In the field of theoretical neuroscience, random matrices are increasingly used to model the network of synaptic connections between neurons in the brain.
+In the field of computational neuroscience, random matrices are increasingly used to model the network of synaptic connections between neurons in the brain.
 Dynamical models of neuronal networks with random connectivity matrix were shown to exhibit a phase transition to chaos when the variance of the synaptic weights crosses a critical value, at the limit of infinite system size.
 Results on random matrices have also shown that the dynamics of random-matrix models are insensitive to mean connection strength.
 Instead, the stability of fluctuations depends on connection strength variation and time to synchrony depends on network topology.